rmojgani/LPINNs/README.md

 ## To do:<a name="to_do"></a>
 Following codes will be added soon:
+- Lagrangian PINNs for 2D convection
 - The function to call PyHessian and export the loss landscape
 - Matlab file to plot the landscapes
+- Pytorch codes for
+-- Sequence to sequence learning
+-- Extended sequence to sequence learning (our contribution) -- Curriculum learning

 ## Experiments